Lukutoukat/Ohtuprojekti-bookclub/README.md

 # Ohtuprojekti-bookclub summer 2026
 This repository contains miscellaneous documentation written during the project.
 Contains mostly notes from client meetings and architecture reviews.
-There is also some pictures about UI desing plannings and sprint planning/ daily to-do lists on whiteboard.
+There is also some pictures about UI desing plannings and sprint planning/ daily to-do lists done on whiteboard.

-Used technologies: node, react, postgresql, css, docker, jest, vitest, typescript

 ## Definition of Done